victorgarciaaprea/Xamarin-Templates/PULL_REQUEST_TEMPLATE.md

 - [ ] Has tests (unit, UI, or both)
 - [ ] Rebased on top of current release branch
 - [ ] Changes adhere to coding standard
-- [ ] Squash commits as makes sense